-Improving Performance In The 21St CenturyCommunication Styles that Promote Perceptions of Collaboration, Quality, and Nurse SatisfactionCoeling, Harriet Van Ess PhD, RN; Cukr, Penelope L. DNSc, RN Author Information Associate Professor (Coeling) Assistant Professor (Cukr) Kent State University College of Nursing; Kent, Ohio Journal of Nursing Care Quality 14(2):p 63-74 Buy Abstract Interdisciplinary collaboration has been identified as an essential element of quality health care.
+Improving Performance In The 21St CenturyCommunication Styles that Promote Perceptions of Collaboration, Quality, and Nurse SatisfactionCoeling, Harriet Van Ess PhD, RN; Cukr, Penelope L. DNSc, RN Author Information Associate Professor (Coeling) Assistant Professor (Cukr) Kent State University College of Nursing; Kent, Ohio Journal of Nursing Care Quality 14(2):p 63-74, January 2000.
+Buy Abstract Interdisciplinary collaboration has been identified as an essential element of quality health care.
 Often, however, the degree of interdisciplinary collaboration in health care settings is limited.
 This failure to collaborate is usually not due to ill intent, but rather to a lack of collaboration skills.
 This article notes the need for very tangible, behaviorally specific ways to describe collaboration.
 Norton's Theory of Communicator Styles was used as a framework to identify the effect of three specific communication behaviors (styles)-namely, dominant, contentious, and attentive styles-on nurses' perceptions of collaboration, quality of care, or satisfaction with the interaction.
 Suggestions for teaching these three styles to health care professionals are provided.
 Copyright © 2000 by Aspen Publishers, Inc.